Alexhuszagh/PyCPP/README.md

 PyCPP is, in many ways, a spiritual port of Python back to C++.
 There are idiomatic ways to do certain tasks, and there is a right and a wrong way.
 "Zero-cost abstractions" don't exist: infinite abstraction leads to unmaintainable complexity.
 PyCPP also ports Python's [hashlib](https://docs.python.org/3/library/hashlib.html), [os.path](https://docs.python.org/2/library/os.path.html#module-os.path), and [string](https://docs.python.org/2/library/string.html) modules, providing familiar APIs to the Python standard library.

+PyCPP is a a platform abstraction library built upon a backport of C++17 to C++11-compatible compilers, providing a single, idiomatic, opinionated way to write code.
+It provides performant utilities for string manipulation, filesystem operations, simplifying cross-platform development.
+In addition, PyCPP includes high-performance collections that aim to replace inefficient C++ STL implementations, allowing drop-in replacements with dramatic performance boosts.

 ## Getting Started

 // TODO: lols document